Andrea Cossu (footballer, born 1980): Cagliari

 In 2005, he left Verona to join Cagliari, where he had the chance to make his Serie A debut, where he made 22 appearances, mostly as a substitute, and no goals.

 Verona return

 He returned to Verona on 31 August 2006 in a 3-year contract this time with little success, and was released on 24 January 2008.

 Cagliari return

-Cossu was re-signed by Cagliari on 29 January 2008 on a free transfer.
-In his second stint at Cagliari, Cossu's level of performances quickly rose up, and he became one of the team protagonists in a well-remembered escape from relegation during the 2007–08 season under head coach Davide Ballardini, who changed the then-winger to a playmaker role behind young strikers Alessandro Matri and Robert Acquafresca.
-He kept a high level of performances also during the two successful seasons under new boss Massimiliano Allegri, being often picked as one of the key players for Cagliari.
+Cossu re-signed for Cagliari on 29 January 2008 on a free transfer.
+In his second stint at Cagliari, Cossu's level of performances quickly rose, and he became one of the team protagonists in a well-remembered escape from relegation during the 2007–08 season under head coach Davide Ballardini, who changed the then-winger to a playmaker role behind young strikers Alessandro Matri and Robert Acquafresca.
+He maintained a high-performance level during the two successful seasons under the new boss Massimiliano Allegri, being often picked as one of the key players for Cagliari.